-Discover Castle Rock State Park, CA
+Discover the best RV rental in Castle Rock State Park, CA!

 Castle Rock State Park is an outdoor oasis tucked away within the scenic Santa Cruz Mountains.
 The park falls predominantly in Santa Cruz County but also stretches into Santa Clara and San Mateo counties.
 The geography of the region alone attracts an exceptionally wide range of visitors.
 The lush forests and vibrant flora make it a top destination for nature lovers, while the epic peaks and dips attract hikers.

 Caves, rocks, and winding trails make it ideal for those seeking a new and challenging hiking trail as well as rock climbers of various experience levels.
 The area is dotted with unique rock formations, canyons, and hiking trails.
 For the most part, the natural environment has been left untouched, giving visitors a truly wild and exhilarating experience.
 One of the most popular activities, Skyline-to-Sea, starts at this park and ventures into California's famous redwoods.

 For families and campers seeking home comforts, RV rentals near Castle Rock State Park are available in the nearby town of Los Gatos.
 Alternatively, San Jose offers an array of rental options.
 No matter where you choose to book an RV in Santa Cruz County, you'll find no shortage of motorhome rentals to suit your needs and budget.